JSP Life Cycle: Phases & Diagram Explained

 }

-• It is only called once during a JSP life cycle, the method for initialization is declared as shown above
+• It is only called once during a JSP life cycle, and the method for initialization is declared as shown above

 void _jspservice(HttpServletRequest request HttpServletResponse response)